 If the construction site is not maintained correctly, then there’s an increased risk of an incident happening.
-Construction workers must be given the right training and safety equipment.
+Manhattan construction workers must be given the right training and safety equipment.
 Also, the worksite should be maintained regularly to reduce the risk of injury at the site.

 Most worksites will have construction vehicles like bulldozers, excavators, and cement trucks.
 There are many risks involved with operating or working around these vehicles.
 For instance, if an individual is operating a bulldozer without proper training, or if they are careless when operating a cement truck, life-threatening accidents can happen.

-Falling off the ladder on construction sites is not uncommon in Manhattan, NY.
+On the list of common construction site injuries, falling off ladders is not uncommon in Manhattan, NY.
 While most of them don’t end with severe accidents, some end up causing severe harm and even death.
 Besides, the worker surviving the fall might be forced to live with a permanent disability getting in the way of working in construction again.

 Falling From Roof